Bad Breath from Lungs

 Symptoms of Bad Breath Smells

-In some cases, malodorous gases that we exhale by expiration rise upwards from the nasal and oral cavities and come into contact with the eyes, and cause irritation in the conjunctiva.
+In some cases, malodorous gases that we exhale by expiration rise upwards from the nasal and oral cavities come into contact with the eyes and irritate the conjunctiva.
 Especially the tearing and burning eyes we see in diabetics are related to this.
-In other words, such situations are not the result of the eye’s own defect.
+In other words, such situations are not the result of the eye’s defect.
 A similar situation is also present in ear-nose-throat-originated halitosis.
-Apart from this, the level of breath odor can change during effort and generally decreases.
+Apart from this, the level of breath odor can change during effort and generally decrease.

 A certain part of halitosis patients is smelly breath patients.
 Therefore, it mostly concerns internal medicine and rarely lung disease doctors.
 However, it would be more accurate for patients to confirm that their breathing itself causes halitosis by first consulting their dentist.
-Especially, zinc-containing breath-freshening oral care products such as mouthwash (eg, TheraBreath Fresh Breath, Tom’s of Maine Natural Wicked Fresh, etc.) or chewing gum (eg, TheraBreath Fresh Breath, CB12 Boost Sugar Free, etc.) may provide symptomatic benefit for people who experience such conditions.
+Especially, zinc-containing breath-freshening oral care products such as mouthwash (eg, TheraBreath Fresh Breath, Tom’s of Maine Natural Wicked Fresh, etc.) or chewing gum (eg, CB12 Boost Sugar Free, etc.) may provide symptomatic benefits for people who experience such conditions.

 References